Anuada/Rural_Connect/README.md

 # <p align="center"><img src="./assets/img/misc/rural_connect_logo_no_bg.png" alter="Rural Connect" width="300"></p>

-## BRIDGE THE GAP BETWEEN CITY HEALTH PROVIDERS AND RURAL BARANGAY
+### BRIDGE THE GAP BETWEEN CITY HEALTH PROVIDERS AND RURAL BARANGAY

 ## DESCRIPTION

-ElevateHer is a web platform that aims to empower women in Cebu City who have experienced violence.
-The initiative aims to provide resources and support for positive decision-making, addressing challenges such as depression, limited education access, and inadequate opportunities.
-Ultimately, "ElevateHer" seeks to help women rebuild their lives and foster a more just and supportive society in Cebu City.
+RURAL CONNECT aims to bridge the healthcare gap between urban and rural areas, ensuring that all residents, irrespective of location, have access to the medical care they require.
+By addressing logistical, communication, and supply chain issues, this platform will play a pivotal role in enhancing healthcare access for mountain barangays.

 ## INSTRUCTION